SeaHogs/tp/docs/UserGuide.md

 ### Locating appointments by patient : `finda`

-Find and list out all the appointment of a specific patient in the appointment list.
+Find and list out all the appointments of a specific patient in the appointment list.

 Format: `finda ic/NRIC`

-* The NRIC must be a NRIC of an already existing patient.
+* The NRIC must be the NRIC of an already existing patient.

 Examples:
 * `finda ic/S1234567D`